 - Increased cleaning & disinfecting.
 Staff will continue to clean throughout the day.
 Toys, playground equipment, and other high-touch surfaces will be regularly disinfected and rotated throughout the day.
-We will pause the use of sensory tables, large pillows or stuffed animals, and other materials that are difficult to clean.

 - Increased professional cleaning.
 Professional cleaners will clean and sanitize daily.
 Each center is also scheduled for a deep cleaning before the center reopens.